 Conditions in U.S. Housing Markets.
-The actions by the Federal Reserve to curb inflation by raising interest rates have most directly affected consumers through the housing market.
-In 2023, home sales dropped to the lowest level in nearly three decades as elevated mortgage interest rates kept many buyers out of the market due to a lack of affordability, which reduced housing demand.
+In 2024, elevated mortgage interest rates kept many buyers out of the market due to a lack of affordability, which reduced housing demand.
 At the same time, high mortgage rates discouraged homeowners from selling as many were reluctant to give up their existing low mortgage rates, reducing the available inventory of homes for sale.

 The result of lower demand and lower supply was declining existing-home sales and stubbornly high prices.
-Existing-home sales, which comprise most of the housing market, fell 19% in 2023 from the prior year, according to the National Association of Realtors ("NAR").
-Total existing-home sales in 2023 were lower than during the subprime crisis and the lowest full year-level since 1995.
-The national median existing-home price rose 4.4% in December from a year earlier to \$382,000.
+Existing-home sales, which comprise most of the housing market, fell 0.7% from the prior year and finished 2024 at the lowest level since 1995, according to the National Association of Realtors ("NAR").
+Despite the constraints, some economists are optimistic that home sales can gain momentum heading into the crucial spring selling season, when activity tends to peak.
+In December, existing home sales increased for the third straight month, which had not occurred since 2021, and could indicate that some buyers and sellers are coming to terms with higher interest rates.
+However, the national median existing-home price in December was 6% higher than in December 2023, according to the NAR.